How to Handle the Process of a Divorce: What Experts Won’t Tell You

 Serving your spouse without escalating conflict

 Once filed, you must legally notify your spouse through proper service of process.
 This step often creates unnecessary tension when handled poorly.
-Options for service typically include:
+In California you cannot serve the papers yourself; service must be completed by an adult who is not a party to the case.

 Personal service by sheriff or process server provides legal certainty but may feel confrontational.
-As an alternative, waiver of service—where your spouse voluntarily acknowledges receipt—often preserves goodwill during Divorce in California and elsewhere.
+As an alternative, a Notice and Acknowledgment of Receipt—where your spouse voluntarily acknowledges receipt—often preserves goodwill during a California divorce.

 Timing matters substantially.
 Consider discussing the divorce before serving papers, especially when children are involved.
 This courtesy can prevent the emotional trauma of unexpected service and potentially foster more cooperative negotiations later.